Needium66/Cybersecurity/README.md

 - Access control list for users with different privileges.
 - Capabilities list for users with different privileges

-This lab was carried out to exhibit the messages are encryped and decrypted, using a Vernam Cipher encoding and decoding table.
+This lab was carried out to exhibit how messages are encrypted and decrypted, using a Vernam Cipher encoding and decoding table.
 It also shows how to go about access control for users based on matrix list and capabilities.

 Link to the lab- https://github.com/Needium66/Cybersecurity/tree/main/info_sec536_labs